 “Outstanding in international arbitration” The Legal 500

-He has also been appointed as an arbitrator in institutional and ad hoc arbitrations, on more than fifty occasions.
+He has been appointed as an arbitrator in institutional and ad hoc arbitrations on more than 50 occasions.

 Acting for a developer fund in claims brought by its tenant and in consequent claims against its contractors and professional team, resulting from post-completion defects at the headquarters building of a media company in London.

 Acting for the project manager in disputes arising from the refurbishment of a listed corporate headquarters building in London.

 Acting for the developer of a shopping complex in relation to claims brought by tenants and consequential claims against its contractor and architect following a fire that destroyed the complex.

 Acting for the contractor in an adjudication as to delay and disruption of a project for a paper mill in England

 Acting for the developer of a local authority headquarters building in enforcing, by arbitration and related proceedings in the TCC, an agreement for lease of the building.

 “David is an extremely experienced and highly regarded international arbitration lawyer.
 He is so thoughtful and knowledgeable.”
 Chambers & Partners

 “Excellent and definitely one to watch.”
 Legal 500 2015